 3. They prevent fraud

-One of the most important benefits of using purchase requisitions is fraud prevention.
+One of the most important advantages of purchasing requisitions is fraud prevention.

 Another reason not all employees should be allowed to contact suppliers is that they could have previous agreements with them that are detrimental to the company.